CSCfi/rems/docs/configuration.md

 The `:oidc` authentication method has the following configuration options:

+: `:oidc-metadata-url` - URL of the OAuth Server Metadata JSON document.
+See [RFC 8414](https://tools.ietf.org/html/rfc8414).
+Typically of the form `https://my.oidc.service/.well-known/openid-configuration`.
-* `:oidc-domain` – the openid connect configration is fetched from `https://{oidc-domain}/.well-known/openid-configuration`
+* `:oidc-domain` – DEPRECATED, prefer `:oidc-configuration-url`.
+The openid connect configration is fetched from `https://{oidc-domain}/.well-known/openid-configuration`
 * `:oidc-client-id`
 * `:oidc-client-secret`
 * `:oidc-scopes` - which scopes to request, defaults to `"openid profile email"`